How To: Convert an AC-MXNET-CBOX-HA to a Different Software Platform

 3. Locate the MXnet System Updates section and click on the button labeled Browse for Update File.

 4. Within the pop-up window that appears, select the appropriate conversion file to upload to the CBOX-HA.
+Reminder: The firmware files can be downloaded here.

 1. Once the file has been uploaded, click Update Now.